Evan Longoria Player Props: Diamondbacks vs. Nationals

 Evan Longoria At The Plate

-- Longoria is hitting .216 with four doubles, eight home runs and six walks.
+- Longoria has six doubles, eight home runs and six walks while batting .225.

+- In 48.5% of his 33 games this season, Longoria has picked up at least one hit.
+He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.